iudicium/iudicium/README.md

 ### 👨‍💻 About Me:

 - You can hire me for 120$/h.
-Please reach out on *telegram* ,.
+Please reach out on `telegram`

 - 🔭 I specialize in crafting API infrastucture, but can also build frontend applications

 - ☣️ I can type the right words into your computer 🧑‍💻